Seattle Premises Liability Lawyer

 Licensees

-Licensees are those who come onto a property for their own benefit with the owner's permission.
-Examples include social guests in someone's home.
-Under Washington law, property owners must warn licensees about dangerous conditions that the owner knows about or should have known about.
+Licensees are those who come onto a property for their own benefit with the owner’s permission.
+Examples include social guests in someone’s home.
+Under Washington law, property owners must warn licensees about dangerous conditions and hazards that the owner knows about or should have known about.
 They are also legally responsible for taking reasonable care to keep their property safe for their guests.
 When owners fail to do so they may be liable for any injuries the guest suffers as a result.

 Trespassers